giusbianco/rustlings-solutions/README.md

 # rustlings-solutions
- This repo contains my solutions regarding the problems proposed by rustlings, divided by category.
+This repository contains my solutions to the challenges posed by Rustlings, organized by category.

- The repo does not allow replication of rustlings (as in the original version) but represents only the collection of solutions.
-So is possiblo to access to each directory to see the code implemented to solve the exercises proposed.
+It is worth noting that the repository does not facilitate the replication of Rustlings, as it merely represents a collection of solutions.
+However, each directory is accessible to view the code implemented to resolve the proposed exercises.

- Comments are still present within the code to easily locate implemented or corrected code.

- The solutions concern rustlings version 5.6.1.
+Comments are present throughout the codebase to aid in locating implemented or corrected code with ease.
+These solutions are centered on Rustlings version 5.6.1.

- Have a good job, rustaceans!
+I trust that this resource will serve as a valuable reference for Rustaceans seeking to advance their skills.